devcode1981/File-Provider-Storage/doc/howto/troubleshooting.md

 `ERROR -- : Failure while sending a batch of spans: Failed to open TCP connection to localhost:14268 (Connection refused - connect(2) for "localhost" port 14268)`

-It's likely that your local GDK Jaeger instance is not running.
+This could be because your local GDK Jaeger instance is not running.
 This is most likely because Jaeger is not configured in your `$GDKROOT\Procfile`.
 Open the file and look for a line as follows: